 Hello, my name is Miguel Mata.

-I grew up in the west Texas town of Big Spring.
-It's a place known mostly for its hot and dry climate, constantly running oil pumps, and bad drinking water.
+The small west Texas town of Big Spring where I grew up was a place mostly known for its hot and dry climate, constantly running oil pumps, and bad drinking water.

-Initially, I ran from my responsibility.
-My girlfriend at the time, Vanessa, and I would go our separate ways.
-Me to return to my boyish follies, and her to raise our child with the help of her parents.
+Initially, I ran from my responsibility and Vanessa and I would go our separate ways.
+I would return to boyish follies, and she was left to raise our child with only the support of her parents.

-In June of 2017 we retired from the military, and I immediately enrolled into college to pursue a degree in teaching.
-Becoming a teacher has been a goal of since I was young.
-Hopefully, in the next few years, I'll be able to see myself reaching that goal.
+Shortly after retirement I enrolled into the College of Charleston at Charleston, South Carolina to try and complete a degree in Elementary Education with the intent of becoming a school teacher.
+Teaching has been a goal of mine since I was young and hopefully, in the next few years, I'll be able to see myself reaching that goal.

 My passion for teaching parallels my reason for starting this project which is to make a positive impact on the people I encounter, and hopefully inspire positive change somewhere in the world.

 I feel strongly, that if I can accomplish that goal, then the potential exists for it to make a greater impact in the "bigger picture."

 To be at least one small light in seemingly all dark world.